Sustaining and growing the physician scientist pipeline

-Ohio State’s Office of Physician-Scientist Education and Training encompasses several programs that are designed to develop and train early-career physician-scientists, with the intent to:
+Ohio State’s Physician Scientist Education and Training encompasses several programs that are designed to develop and train early-career physician scientists, with the intent to:

 - Provide early, intensive training to physicians interested in incorporating medical research into their career

 - Promote collaboration and build supportive environments within the physician scientific community, where they can ask hard questions and pursue difficult problems